The first AM1-socket based SoC motherboards from Asus

 While several manufacturers have already put forth announcements about new J1800-based motherboards, MSI is now throwing its hat into the ring with the J1800I, a Mini-ITX board packing an Intel Celeron J1800 CPU.

 MSI is in a tight race with ASRock to become the third largest motherboard maker behind heavyweights Asus and Gigabyte.
 ASRock took a slight lead in 2013, but looking ahead, MSI is expected to leapfrog into the No. 3 spot with 8 million motherboard shipments.
 Either way, system builders will have plenty of MSI motherboards to sift through in 2014, several of which we had a chance to glimpse at CES.

 Things you need to know to become a PC hardware expert

 Knowledge is power, and when it comes to PCs that’s especially true, because only by knowing how your components’ specs actually affect performance can you get the maximum power you need for the type of computing you do—and avoid being seduced by features that sound impressive on the box but won’t do squat to improve your experience.
 Knowing your stuff has other benefits, too.
 An in-depth understanding of what makes all your parts tick enables you to better troubleshoot problems, upgrade in ways that make sense, and converse with other nerds in your own secret language.
 Turn the page to begin your crash course in PC spec-speak.

-Note: This feature was originally featured in the July 2013 issue of the magazine.
+Note: This article was originally featured in the August 2013 issue of the magazine.

-Note: This review was originally featured in the May 2013 issue of the magazine.
+Note: This review was originally featured in the October 2013 issue of the magazine.